 As a technical trader looking to succeed in the forex market, one of your primary goals should be learning about different analytical tools to help you make informed investment decisions.
 Candlesticks are one of these tools and are vital in chart analysis and interpretation.
 Among various types of candlesticks, the hammer candlestick pattern has proven to be a great tool for traders, indicating potential reversals.

 But what is the hammer candlestick pattern?
 What types of hammer candlesticks are there?
 How should you interpret these candles to increase your chances of successful forex trading?
+To find answers to these questions and learn even more about the hammer candlestick pattern, keep reading this blog.

 What Is the Hammer Candlestick Pattern?